 Webster’s defines The Witching hour as“12 o’clock at night.”

 A few other folklore myths place the time around 2am.
 But that’s the thing about folklore.
-Partial steeped in fact it becomes a twisted fiction.
-And there wasn’t a written tradition because most folks weren’t literate, and by the time the oral traditions were handed down to be written, it isn’t quite certain of the credibility of the beliefs of the day.
+Partially steeped in fact, it becomes a twisted fiction.
+And there wasn’t a written tradition because most folks weren’t literate, and by the time the oral traditions were handed down to be written, there is a lot of speculation and not a lot of credibility of sources.

 One thing we DO know, is that Different ancient cultures divided their days and nights into different segments.
 That means what was one time to the Egyptians wasn’t the same for the Chinese.
-Not only that, but the idea of “mid night”, was the time of night between sunset and sunrise.
+Not only that, but the idea of “mid night”, was just a reference to the time of night between sunset and sunrise.